, ,

 Hazel eye color:

-A brown eye has a lot of melanin, whereas a colored eye has very little melanin.
-Because of the accumulation of mutations, eye colors have had the opportunity to evolve further.
+Melanin content in a brown eye is high, whereas that in a colored eye is low.
+Mutations accumulating have given eye hues the chance to develop even further.
 In addition, new eye color tones have emerged as a result of the coming together of people with different eye colors.

 What is the rarest eye color?
 Beautiful eyes without cosmetics